KartavyaY/KartavyaY/README.md

 <img width="1698" height="400" alt="Image" src="https://github.com/user-attachments/assets/5ab48f3e-dc6b-4db5-96a2-2f3c5bda23d1" />
 </p>

-I'm a passionate full-stack developer from [Your City, Country] with a love for building beautiful, functional, and scalable web applications.
+I'm a passionate full-stack developer from Delhi, India with a love for building beautiful, functional, and scalable web applications.
 I enjoy turning complex problems into simple, elegant solutions.

-🔭 I’m currently working on [Your Current Project or a cool side-project].

-🌱 I’m currently learning [A new technology you are exploring, e.g., GraphQL, Docker, Kubernetes].
+🌱 I’m currently learning various technologies.

-👯 I’m looking to collaborate on open-source projects related to [Your interests, e.g., FinTech, EdTech, AI].
+👯 I’m looking to collaborate on open-source projects related to on MCP and new Age AI developement.

-🤔 I’m looking for help with [A challenge you are facing].

-💬 Ask me about React, Node.js, Python, Django, or anything related to web development!

 📫 How to reach me: kartavyayadavv@gmail.com or on LinkedIn.